JamesLavin/HtmlsToPdf/README.markdown

 ## REQUIREMENTS

+I have run this only on Linux.
+It likely works on OS X. It may not work on Windows.

 HtmlsToPdf uses the PDFKit gem, which itself uses the [wkhtmltopdf](http://madalgo.au.dk/~jakobt/wkhtmltoxdoc/wkhtmltopdf-0.9.9-doc.html) program, which uses qtwebkit.

 Dependence chain summary: HtmlsToPdf -> PDFKit -> wkhtmltopdf -> qtwebkit -> webkit